Graduate Student Handbook

 Political Thought

 The political thought sub-field’s requirements consist of coursework and a field examination.
-Students majoring and minoring in political thought are required to take the Field Seminar (GOVT 6075), as well as four electives courses in political theory chosen in consultation with subfield faculty.
+Students majoring and minoring in political thought are required to take the Field Seminar (GOVT 6075), as well as two electives courses in political theory chosen in consultation with subfield faculty.
 Only students majoring in political thought take the field exam, which is a 72-hour, open book, take home exam.
 Students are required to write essays answering three questions out of a menu of six, selected from two sections, one of which invites students to engage in political theorizing, the other to reflect on the practice of political theory.
 The exam is offered in early September.
 Students are expected to take the exam at the start of the semester of their third year in the program.

 Summary of Requirements for Political Thought sub-field

-Course Work 6075 and four PT electives 6075 and two PT electives
+Course Work 6075 and four PT electives6075 and two PT electives

 (to be taken at the end of fourth semester)